 How did Jean-Luc Godard change how I thought about cinema?

 But he was God.
-(Standard 8 lowres transfer from a 1970 film I pretentiously called ‘Ribbon of dream’)
+This is from a Standard 8 lowres transfer from a 1970 film I pretentiously called ‘Ribbon of dream after quote by Orson Welles ‘The cinema has no boundary: it is a ribbon of dream’.

 Recently I took my thirty year old daughter Aurore to see Pierrot le Fou while her husband minded the baby.
 It was father-daughter time and I was anxious to see what she thought about it afterwards.
 Did she like it?
 “Yes, just like Tarantino” she said, so she got it.
 We could then talk about how Godard changed cinema into a different kind of narrative.